equinixmetal-archive/docs-packet-legacy/guides/kubernetes/k3s-on-packet.md

 <!-- <meta>
 {
-    "title":"Running k3s on Packet",
+    "title":"K3s on Packet",
-    "description":"k3s is the lightweight, easy to deploy and easy to manage certified Kubernetes distribution, and it runs perfectly on Packet.", "tag":["Kubernetes", "k3s"],
+    "description":"K3s is the lightweight, easy to deploy and easy to manage certified Kubernetes distribution, and it runs perfectly on Packet.", "tag":["Kubernetes", "K3s"],
-    "seo-title": "Running k3s on Packet - Packet Technical Guides", "seo-description": "Running k3s on Packet",
+    "seo-title": "K3s on Packet - Packet Technical Guides", "seo-description": "Running K3s on Packet",
-    "og-title": "Resources for running k3s on Packet", "og-description":"Running k3s on Packet",
+    "og-title": "Resources for running K3s on Packet", "og-description":"Running K3s on Packet",
     "featured": true
 }
 </meta> -->